Oxford Elective Programme

 OVERVIEW OF THE ELECTIVE PROGRAMME

 Elective students are accepted for a total period of between 4-10 weeks.
 There is a range of attachments on offer.
-Applications are accepted between the period 1st May to 15th June only for consideration of a place on the Elective programme that runs from September to August the following year i.e. an application submitted between 1 May - 15 June 2013 will be considered at a meeting held in November 2013 for a place on the programme that runs from September 2014 - August 2015.
+Applications are accepted between now and the 1 October 2014 for consideration of a place on the Elective programme that runs from September to August the following year i.e. an application submitted between now and the 1 October 2014 will be considered at a meeting held in November 2014 for a place on the programme that runs from September 2015 - August 2016.